-Over lockdown our outdoor spaces have become an extra room, with outdoor kitchens, garden bars – even inflatable hot tubs – increasingly in demand.
+Over the last few years outdoor spaces have become an extra room, with outdoor kitchens, garden bars – even inflatable hot tubs – increasingly in demand.
 Embrace the inside-out with outdoor rugs, a chiminea fireplace, and garden furniture in soft textiles.
 Many modern fabrics resist the British weather well, allowing you to create a cosy living-room in your garden with a comfy sofa and weatherproof cushions – long-gone are the days of cold, clunky, rusting patio chairs!

 A place to plonk your plonk!

 Don’t forget to set-up surfaces in your garden to avoid people juggling plates, drinks and cutlery.
 A portable outdoor coffee table will keep your G&T safe, or an outdoor ottoman will double up as an extra place to sit.
-I also like using logs for a rustic look, or placing a handy bean bag stool next to the cleared edge of a raised bed.
+I also like using logs for a rustic look (just make sure they're not wobbly), and a large upturned terracotta pot can work well too.

 Add warmth with colour

 There are so many options to add colour to your outdoor space now – and that’s without even thinking about the flowers!
-Whilst the Pantone of 2021 might be the combination of grey and Illuminating yellow, I’ve found it to be bright and fiery orange that is grabbing people’s attention.
+Right now, I’ve found it to be bright and fiery orange that is grabbing people’s attention.
 They’ve been choosing outdoor cushions in orange and navy stripe; loungers in retro orange patterns; and a more subtle pumpkin for throws.

 Orange certainly looks fabulous against a green backdrop and injects joy and warmth, whatever the capricious nature of our spring weather might be!

 Do you have garden party plans?
+Make sure you've covered these five steps to prep your patio.
 If you're thinking about a BBQ, I've got some BBQ tips to keep it stress-free.
 Let me know what you are planning, and have fun!

 Armadillo Sun are specialists in outdoor bean bag furniture.
 Each piece is made by Caroline in her workrooms in Kent and carefully designed to blend style with durability.
 Follow Armadillo Sun on Instagram, Facebook, or Pinterest.